 Matthew Harrison informs me; ‘The Bridge Bier Huis pub’, which is around ten minutes walk away from the ground, serves good beer and food and is fine for away supporters’.
 This pub which is in the centre of Burnley is listed in the CAMRA Good Beer Guide and in addition to a number of real ales, offers a large selection of bottled beers from around the world.

 Ulrich Bliemel a visiting Liverpool fan recommends the New Brew’m Pub on St James’s Row in the Town Centre around 10 minutes walk from Turf Moor.
 It is a small micropub that serves a number of real ales.

-Ian Pilkington advises 'The Turf Hotel on Yorkshire Street and pubs in the town centre are best avoided.
-Colours are best covered up in and around the centre of town'.
-Alcohol is normally available inside the ground for away fans to purchase in the form of Lager (£3.50), Bitter (£3.20) and Cider (£3.50).
+Ian Pilkington advises ‘The Turf Hotel on Yorkshire Street and pubs in the town centre are best avoided.
+Colours are best covered up in and around the centre of town’.
+Alcohol is normally available inside Burnley’s ground for away fans to purchase in the form of Lager, Bitter and Cider.

-Leave the M6 at Junction 29 and onto the M65.
+If driving to Burnley’s stadium, leave the M6 at Junction 29 and onto the M65.
 Leave the M65 at Junction 10 and follow signs for Towneley Hall.
 This road eventually goes past the ground.
-There is a car park at the cricket ground by Turf Moor which costs £6.
-There is also a private car park available on Doris Street, off Belverdere Road (BB11 3DL), which is around 400 yards from the stadium and costs £5.
+There is a car park at the cricket ground located right by Turf Moor.
+There is also a private car park available on Doris Street, off Belverdere Road (BB11 3DL), which is around 400 yards from the stadium.
 There is also the option of renting a private driveway near Turf Moor via YourParkingSpace.co.uk.
-Otherwise, street parking.
+Other than that, you’ll be looking at street parking.